meditationstuff/protocol_1/index.md

 * Nguyen, C. Thi.
 "Transparency is surveillance."
 Philosophy and Phenomenological Research 105.2 (2022): 331-361.
 	* https://x.com/Malcolm_Ocean/status/1793721160980746731 [Last accessed: 2024-05-23]
 * Self-Arising Three-fold Embodiment of Enlightenment [of Bon Dzogchen Meditation] Shar rDza Rinpoche 2022 Mustang Bon Foundation [ht XX]
+* Double-edged time management books I've found helpful at one point or another, for more bandwidth, brain space, and meditation time (they are all very similar):
+	* Lakein, Alan.
+How to Get Control of Your Time and Your Life.
+Signet.
+1989.
+	* Allen, David.
+Getting Things Done: The Art of Stress-Free Productivity.
+Penguin Books.
+2015.
+	* Linenberger, Michael.
+Master Your Workday Now!: Proven Strategies to Control Chaos, Create Outcomes, & Connect Your Work to Who You Really Are.
+New Academy Publishers.
+2010.
+* Hursthouse, Rosalind.
+"Arational actions."
+The Journal of Philosophy 88.2 (1991): 57-68.
+* Davidson, Donald.
+"Actions, reasons, and causes."
+The journal of philosophy 60.23 (1963): 685-700.

 [<a href="#193h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]